-By removing unnecessary line breaks, extra space, and so on, you will speed up parsing, downloading and executing.
+By removing unnecessary line breaks, extra space, and so on, you will speed up parsing, downloading, and executing.
 This simple task can cut bytes of data from your page, and every little bit counts, and make the website load faster.

 10. Review your hosting provider and package

-Well you can easily see that these steps can significantly improve your website performance.
-Some of these solutions might be simple, while others can consume a little bit of time.
-No matter what, implementing these concepts are crucial.
-In case your webpages are not loading fast enough, you might face the risk of losing your targeted audience – and seriously no one wants that to happen.
+In case your web pages are not loading fast enough, you might face the risk of losing your targeted audience – and seriously no one wants that to happen.
 Apart from these, you still need great content, good copywriting, good marketing ideas, and more to run a website successfully.